 - School counselors confidentially consult with professional colleagues to discuss the potentially unethical behavior and determine if the situation is an ethical violation.

 - School counselors discuss and seek resolution directly with the colleague whose behavior is in question unless the behavior is unlawful, abusive, egregious or dangerous, in which case proper school or community authorities are contacted.

 - School counselors understand mandatory reporting responsibilities in their respective districts and states.

 - School counselors take appropriate action in the following sequence if the matter remains unresolved at the school, school district, state department of education and/or professional practice/standards commission level: 1.
 Contact the state school counselor association’s ethics committee if applicable. i.
 If no such committee exists, contact the state school counselor association leadership. ii.
 If the issue remains unresolved, proceed to step 2.
 2. Contact the American School Counselor Association.
-Formal documentation of the steps taken and the response of the complainant and respondent should be submitted in hard copy to the ASCA Ethics Committee, c/o the Executive Director, American School Counselor Association, 1101 King St., Suite 310, Alexandria, VA 22314.
+Formal documentation of the steps taken and the response of the complainant and respondent should be submitted in hard copy to the ASCA Ethics Committee, c/o the Executive Director, American School Counselor Association, 277 S. Washington St., Suite 390, Alexandria, VA 22314.

 F. ETHICAL DECISION-MAKING